 On reaching the edge of the M25 / A217 (T) junction we are lucky to divert to a footbridge over the trunk road and follows a track below and adjacent to the busy M25.
 The motorway is above us, mostly out of view and only a slight hum to the ear.
 Our route soon comes to a halt at a railway, but our path turns right to follow it under the motorway and through Franks Wood.
 We cross the railway, continue through fields then cross Cranham Golf Course to the newly rebuilt and beautiful Thames Chase Forest Centre at Broadfields Farm.

-The route through Essex owes a lot to the recent formation of the Thames Chase Forest and the new parts of the countryside they have opened to the public.
-In total we pass through 12 of their sites
+The route through Essex owes a lot to the formation of the Thames Chase Forest and the new parts of the countryside they have opened to the public.
+In total we pass through 12 of their sites.

 From Thames Chase we continue on footpaths to Cranham, through Cranham Marsh Nature Reserve and along a quiet country lane to join an ancient track through Belhus Woods Country Park, and across Belhus Chase to Aveley.

-Our route leaves Aveley via Ship Lane and after a kilometre turns left onto the Mardyke Way to Davy Down.
+Our route leaves Aveley via Ship Lane.
+After a kilometre we turn left onto the Mardyke Way and follow it under the M25 and A13 to Davy Down.
 Then on footpaths through Stifford Green, Chafford Gorges Nature Reserve and onto Chafford Hundred Station.
 There is a break in the path because of the Dartford Crossing of the River Thames.
 However, there is a bus for the station direct to the start of the next stage at Stone Crossing, or you arrange other transport across the River Thames to Kent.

 South of the Thames we start again at Stone Crossing Station and soon join a path going west along the south bank of the River Thames.
-We follow this for three miles to Dartford Creek.
-Here we join the Darent Valley Path and follow it across Dartford Marshes to Dartford town.
+We follow this upstream for three miles to Dartford Creek.
+Here we join the Darent Valley Path and follow it across Dartford Marshes to the centre of Dartford.

 Southwest of Tatsfield we rejoin the NDW through Botley Hill, Titsey Park and as far as Rockshaw Road.
-Here we divert south along a footpath to Merstham Station and across the A23 to Quality Street where we rejoin the NDW at Merstham Cricket Club.
+Here we divert south along a footpath and over a footbridge to cross the M25 and on to Merstham Station.
+We then cross the A23 to Quality Street where we rejoin the NDW at Merstham Cricket Club.
 Our route continues to follow the NDW through Gatton Park, over Reigate Hill and on to Buckland Heights.
 As the NDW turns left to descend we continue to hold the high ground across Buckland Hills and onto Pebble Coombe.

 Tye Lane (ancient trackway) leads us to Headley Village and across Headley Common to Boxhill Village.
 At Brockham Hills we rejoin the NDW and follow it to the Boxhill Information Centre.

-Once again we divert to follow 'The Old Road' past Boxhill Fort to the bottom of Zig Zag Road.
+Once again we divert from the North Downs Way to follow 'The Old Road' past Boxhill Fort to the bottom of Zig Zag Road.
 We continue through Burford Bridge and West Humble as far as Chapel Farm.
 A narrow steep lane takes us past the ancient chapel ruins and onto the top of the Downs where we rejoin the NDW above Denbies Vineyard.

-For the next 7 miles we follow the NDW through Ranmore Common and along the high escarpment of the North Downs to beyond West Hanger Picnic Area.
+For the next 8 miles we follow the NDW through Ranmore Common and along the high escarpment of the North Downs to beyond West Hanger Picnic Area.
 Here we turn north to leave the NDW for a last time.
-We descend gradually through woods and fields, past the brewery at Old Scotland Farm and across the A25 to East Clandon.
+We descend gradually through woods and fields, past the brewery at Old Scotland Farm, and across the A25 to East Clandon.